nfelber/IMU-Motion-Tracking-Glove/src/flappy_bird/README.md

 3. By making gesture 3 or holding h, the bird floats at the same level in space.
 4. By making gesture 4 or pressing the button on the screen, player can reset the game.

+## Gestures
+The gestures that the player can make are the following:
+1. Gesture 1: bend all your fingers
+2. Gesture 2: bend your index and little finger
+3. Gesture 3: bend your middle finger, ring finger and little finger
+4. Gesture 4: bend your thumb, ring and little finger

 ## Source of used images:
 The images that our game uses come from the following sources:
 - Flappy Bird texture 1: https://openclipart.org/detail/239673/flying-bird-3-frame-1